-Examining credit card statements and the attached charge slips can be time consuming for many accounting clerks.
+Examining credit card statements and the attached charge slips can be time-consuming for many accounting clerks.
 And before we go any further, a credit card statement alone will not pass adequate documentation requirements for the IRS, and possibly your state as well (i.e., Use Tax).

 This is where investing the effort in compiling and implementing a detailed travel and entertainment policy becomes a valuable undertaking.
 Some companies do not permit alcohol, strip club entertainment, gambling, and even spouses to travel.
 Other companies require employees to stay at certain hotels and establish dollar limits on client entertainment meals, airfare, auto rentals or accommodations.

-Require substantiation for all credit card charges.
+- Require substantiation for all credit card charges.

-Establish a comprehensive travel and entertainment policy (in conjunction with your credit card policy).
+- Establish a comprehensive travel and entertainment policy (in conjunction with your credit card policy).

 - Require that all credit card statements and documentation be reviewed by internal accounting personnel.
 You can even utilize the resources of an outsourced internal auditor.

-For those employees who habitually fail to provide adequate substantiation, you should take away their corporate card and require them to manually submit expense reports with the required documentation.
+- For those employees who habitually fail to provide adequate substantiation, you should take away their corporate card and require them to manually submit expense reports with the required documentation.

 Corporate credit cards are a tool provided to employees.
 They are not a benefit—nor are employees entitled to them.
 Most employees use corporate credit cards in compliance with the business’s rules and regulations and would never think twice of using the card for a personal purpose.
 Rather, it’s the employee who is noncompliant, who is a renegade, who thinks they do not have to comply, who “pushes the envelope” and compels diligent companies to remain on the alert.